HL7/davinci-ecdx/input/pagecontent/sending-attachments.md

 1. The Provider assembles the attachments and metadata to associate the attachments to a claim or prior authorization
 2. The Provider invokes [`$submit-attachment`] operation to submit attachments to the Payer
 3. The Payer responds with an HTTP response that accepts or rejects the transaction.
    - The Payer **SHOULD** return an informational OperationOutcome with the HTTP accept response if the attachments can not be associated with a *current* claim or prior authorization and are being held for association with a *future* claim or prior authorization.
-An OperationOutcome example is used in Scenario 1b below.
+An OperationOutcome example is used in Scenario 1b below.<sup>[§][CONF-021]</sup>
 <div class="bg-success" markdown="1">

   FHIR operations are based on the RPC-like paradigm where the target is treated as a "Black Box", a system where the internal workings are not known.
 Therefore, the acceptance or failure of the $submit-attachment operation depends on the Payer server's internal business rules and workflow.
   {:.bg-info}

 </div><!-- new-content -->

 4. The Payer associates the attachments to the claim or prior authorization and processes the claim.